About town camps

 In April 2018, the Northern Territory Government approved the public release of the Northern Territory Government’s Initial Response to the Town Camp Review Report , including $25.5 million to undertake urgent repairs and maintenance, and the establishment of the Town Camps Futures Unit.
 The Town Camps Futures Unit was established in August 2018, within the Department of Local Government, Housing and Community Development, and immediately commenced work to progress the development of a policy framework, assessment of the future investment requirements and undertake the most urgent housing and infrastructure repairs.

 Key functions of the Town Camps Futures Unit are to: oversee the funding into town camps for housing and infrastructure services; accountability and reporting; support effective processes for engagement and consultation with the Aboriginal community controlled sector; capability building of residents and Aboriginal controlled sector; remain the central coordination point for a whole-of-government approach to town camps reform; and develop and introduce service standards.

 The Town Camps Futures Unit has developed a five-year plan for town camps which addresses all of the key elements identified in the independent review and key government strategic policy including Local Decision Making arrangements.

-$10 million of this stimulus program was identified for additional works in top end town camps.
-This brings the total allocated to the town camps urgent repairs and maintenance program to $35.5 million.
+In November 2018, a $100 million stimulus for the construction industry was announced. $20 million of this stimulus program was identified for additional works in top end town camps.
+This brings the total investment allocated to the town camps urgent repairs and maintenance program to $40.4 million.